MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

  - Authentication with User and Password and Transport Guarantee
  - No Authentication and No Transport Guarantee

- 15. In this example we use Authentication with User and Password and no Transport Guarantee (no HTTPs) option.
+ 15. In this example, we use Authentication with User and Password and no Transport Guarantee (no HTTPs) option.
 Click Continue.
  :::image type="content" source="media/deploy-sap-netweaver/sap-20.png" alt-text="Screenshot of configure service." lightbox="media/deploy-sap-netweaver/sap-20.png":::

  16. On the Transport screen, click on the icon next to Request/Task name, and select your Local Workbench request.
 Click Continue.